eiiches/mysql-protobuf-functions/README.md

 Function Reference
 ---------

+These field accessors do not recognize oneof groups or map fields.

+* If multiple fields within a oneof group are set, which is uncommon, the accessors will return values for all of them.
+Oneof semantics are not enforced.
+* A map is encoded as repeated messages on the wire and must be accessed accordingly.

 ### Getters — pb\_message\_get\_{type}\_field()

 Retrieves the value of a specified field from a Protobuf-encoded BLOB.
 This function is used to extract individual values from serialized Protocol Buffers messages stored as binary data.